 - Condoms (male and female)

 - Copper IUD

 Another birth control hair loss treatment is minoxidil.
-This medicine dilates the blood vessels in the scalp allowing more blood to flow through, supplying more nutrients and oxygen.
+This medicine dilates the blood vessels in the scalp allowing more blood to flow through and supplying more nutrients and oxygen.
 This nourishes the follicles and stops hair shedding.

-Another solution to how to stop hair loss from birth control pills is platelet-rich plasma (PRP) therapy.
+Another solution is platelet-rich plasma (PRP) therapy.
 The proteins and growth factors in plasma can speed up the regrowth process after you’ve stopped taking oral contraceptives.

 The anti-androgenic activity of spironolactone can also reduce hair loss resulting from the birth control pill.
 In addition, this drug will decrease the level of male sex hormones in the body.